One of the fundamental principles of an economy that allows capital markets to thrive is that businesses need regular financing.

 - Ease of understanding – Credit rating agencies have a standard way of rating instruments.
 Hence, investors can easily understand the investment proposal.

-- Saves time & effort – Analyzing an issuing company’s financial strength can take a lot of effort and time and requires some financial competence too.
-However, the credit rating provided by these professional agencies ensures that all the important factors are taken into consideration.
+- Saves time & effort – Analyzing an issuing company’s financial strength can take a lot of effort and time.
+It requires some financial competence too.
+However, the credit rating provided by these professional agencies ensures all the important factors are taken into consideration.
 Hence, investors can rely on these ratings and save a lot of time and effort.

 The issuing company derives the following benefits from credit ratings:

 - Creates corporate image – For an issuing company, it’s better to have a corporate image based on facts as opposed to perception.
 Credit ratings ensure that the company gets a true corporate image in the market.

 - Can reduce the cost of borrowing – If a company has low risk according to the credit rating agency, then it will give it a high credit rating.
 This means that investors will buy debt instruments from the company if they are looking at low-risk investments.
 And will willingly accept lower interest rates.
 Hence, the issuing company can raise capital at a lower cost.

 - More avenues for borrowing – If a company has a good credit rating, then there is no shortage of avenues to approach for raising funds.
 This is because most organizations raising capital accept credit ratings provided by recognized agencies.

 - Helps promote non-popular companies – Many companies are not popular among investors.
 Hence, when they issue a debt instrument, the reach is limited as investors are not aware.
 However, if a company has a high credit rating, then investors may invest in them.